locationtech/geomesa/docs/user/datastores/runtime_config.rst

 can be specified in an XML file instead of the command line.
 When run, GeoMesa will load the file ``geomesa-site.xml`` from the classpath (if available), and use any properties configured there.

-To configure a GeoMesa binary distribution, place ``geomesa-site.xml`` in the ``conf`` folder.
-For GeoServer, place the file under ``geoserver/WEB-INF/classes``.
-For other environments, ensure the file is available at the root level of the classpath.
+Ensure the file is available at the root level of the classpath.
+In the GeoMesa command-line tools, place it in the ``conf`` folder.
+For GeoServer, place it under ``geoserver/WEB-INF/classes``.

 Each tools distribution contains a template file with the default settings at ``conf/geomesa-site.xml.template``.
 Do not modify this file directly as it is never read;